MailOnline/VPAIDHTML5Client/README.md

 TODO
 ----
-  - create an fake vpaidAd to use for the demo and test
   - test how will work with a real ad in the demo and test
   - validate better if the postmessage and iframe works across browsers